 |Astrology data||25°30' 17°47 Asc.
 26°22'|

-American businessman, billionaire and politician, elected the 108th Mayor of New York City on November 6, 2001, succeeding Rudy Giuliani.
-After spending up to $70 million of his own money on his campaign, he was sworn in by his predecessor in Times Square, just minutes after midnight on January 1, 2002.
+He was elected the 108th Mayor of New York City on 6 November 2001, succeeding Rudy Giuliani.
+After spending up to $70 million of his own money on his campaign, he was sworn in by his predecessor in Times Square, just minutes after midnight on 1 January 2002.
 Later that day, he took the oath of office at 12:21 PM EST in a short, no-frills ceremony at the city clerk's office.
 He lives in his five-story, art filled brownstone on Manhattan's Upper East Side rather than the Governor's Gracie mansion.

 In the worlds of finance and financial journalism, Michael Bloomberg is a phenomenon.
 The 25th richest American with an estimated net worth of $11.5 billion (Forbes September 2007), he runs a vast communications empire that takes in $4.7 billion a year in revenue and employs more than 10,000 people in more than 125 offices worldwide.
 As his business empire solidified, he became more interested in philanthropy and civic involvement.
 A proven salesman, legendary motivator and disciplined manager, he built a global conglomerate basically from scratch.